Dude (Looks Like a Lady): Origins

 Of "Cruisin' for the ladies", Child said, "I don't think Van Halen would put that on the B-side of their worst record."
 Child recalls developing the song with the group:

 I walked in, and they had a song already written as "Cruisin' for the Ladies."
 They looked at me like, "Get outta here."
 Then Steven said, "Well, originally, when I was writing the song, I was singing 'Dude looks like a lady'."
 I said, "Oh my God, that's a smash."
 At first I suggested, "Let's write a story song.
 Maybe it's a guy who was like a Vietnam vet who was so like traumatized, he came back and became a drag queen."
 Joe Perry got a very stern look on his face and said, "Some of my friends are vets."
 I said, "OK.
 Forget about that idea.
 What about a guy who goes into a strip joint and sees this gorgeous, you know, bosomed blond stripping on stage and then he goes backstage and finds out it's really a guy."
 And they went with that.
 It goes, "She's a funky lady, I like it, like it, like it like that."
 The singer's sort of implying he went for it anyway 'cause he liked what he saw.
 He goes, "Never judge a book by its cover/or who you're gonna love by your lover."
 It has a kind of deep message in a way, because it's like, well, what is love, and what is a person, and if you're attracted to what you're seeing, you're attracted to it, you know?
 It's a kind of elevated song about androgyny, and, in spite of the fact that it's down and dirty, it has a kind of lofty concept.

 Joe Perry — who came up with the chorus riff – was concerned that the subject matter would offend the gay community, but Child said, "I'm gay, and I'm not insulted.
 Let's write this song."

-In 2012, Child said, "I talked Aerosmith into the whole scenario of a guy that walks into a strip joint and falls in love with the stripper on stage, goes backstage and finds out it's a guy."
+In 2012, Child described the song as being about "a tranny".
+He said, "I talked Aerosmith into the whole scenario of a guy that walks into a strip joint and falls in love with the stripper on stage, goes backstage and finds out it's a guy."
 In 2019, Child confirmed that the song was about a man who "just walks into a bar and sees this gorgeous blonde up on the stage and then goes backstage after the show and then she 'whips out a gun, tries to blow me away.